Muna-Louis-Nwugo/Agent-Based-Disaster-Response-Simulation/README.md

 ### Paramedic
 **Patterns: Civilian Priority, Catastrophe Priority**
 - Civilian Priority: Paramedic focuses on tending to injured civilian target before heading to catastrophe zone
-- Catastrophe Priority: Paramedic rushes to catastrophe sight, regardless of injured civilians on the way
+- Catastrophe Priority: Paramedic rushes to catastrophe site, regardless of injured civilians on the way
 ###### Note: I'm debating whether to have paramedics assigned to a pattern, or dynamically decide on a pattern based on the environmnent.
 I shall test these two strategies.

 **States: Standby, Dispatched**
 - Standby: Paramedic is at starting location (hospital / ambulance center)
 - Dispatched: Paramedic is responding to an injury

+### Firefighters
+**Patterns: Engage**
+- Engage: Head directly to catastrophe site

+**States: Standby, Dispatched**
+- Standby: Firefighter at fire station
+- Dispatched: Firefighter en route to catastrophe site

+Police Agents proved to require a lot of complexity to be even remotely accurate (perimeter establishment, crowd control, etc.), so I've decided to skip them and try tackle them with the next iteration of this project.

+---
+## Technologies/Methods Used
+### Planned
+- Python
+- Numpy
+- Agent-Based Modeling
+- Pathfinding Algorithms
+- Multi-Agent Coordination
+- Object Oriented Programming
+- Event Driven Architecture
+- PyGame

+---
+## Project Status
+### In Progress
+- Preliminary agent flee behaviour